 If you find yourself in this position, give us a call on 0330 304 3040, and we will help identify the right lenders who will be happy to extend you an offer.

-It is far easier to secure interest-only lending against a property if it is a standard brick and mortar residential premise.
+It is far easier to secure buy to let interest-only mortgage lending against a property if it is a standard brick and mortar residential premise.

-This all depends on how easy the property is likely to be to rent out, and so non-standard buildings are usually best mortgaged through a specialist lender.
+This all depends on how easy the property is likely to be to rent out, and so non-standard buildings are usually best mortgaged through a specialist buy to let interest-only mortgage lender.

 The amount you can borrow depends on: